zhan4429/Bell_Application/Applications built with openmpi/source/3.1.4-ic7fdqi/lammps/lammps.rst

 Description
 ~~~~~~~~
-//github.com/spack/spack/pull/5342 for a detailed discussion.
+LAMMPS stands for Large-scale Atomic/Molecular Massively Parallel Simulator.
+This package uses patch releases, not stable release.
+See https://github.com/spack/spack/pull/5342 for a detailed discussion.
+Note that in this installation serial and parallel versions of LAMMPS are provided by the same executable 'lmp' (there is no separate 'lmp_mpi').

 Versions and Dependencies
 ~~~~~~~~